 No regular pruning is required apart from removing dead or damaged shoots, and any that are crossing as the contact point can cause wounds.
 Always prune only in summer when pruning cuts heal fastest.

-Alan Titchmarsh shows how to prune a cherry tree, in this video guide.
-He explains why you must always prune cherry trees in summer, shows the right tools to use for pruning and demonstrates how to improve the shape of your tree.
+Alan Titchmarsh shows how to prune a weeping cherry tree, in this video guide.
+He explains why you must always prune cherry trees in summer, shows the right tools to use for pruning and demonstrates how to improve the health and shape of your tree.

 Growing weeping cherry tree: problem solving